DataDog/dd-sdk-reactnative/README.md

     // …
     </NavigationContainer>
 ```
-Please note, that only one `NavigationContainer` can be tracked at the time.
-If you need to track another container, you need to stop tracking previous one first.
+**Note**: Only one `NavigationContainer` can be tracked at the time.
+If you need to track another container, stop tracking previous one first.

 ### Adding custom attributes